change-metrics/monocle/CONTRIBUTING.md

 ## Run the APIv1 test (Python)

+:warning: Make sure to follow first the installation instructions in the README!

 Tests rely on the Elasticsearch service so first you need to ensure the Elasticsearch container is running.
-You can run the "docker-compose up -d" or you can only run the Elasticsearch container by running "docker-compose start elastic".
+You can run the "docker-compose -f docker-compose.yml.dev up -d" or you can only run the Elasticsearch container by running "docker-compose -f docker-compose.yml.dev start elastic".

+(Or see below to use a symlink to the development compose instead instead)

 If you don't have docker-compose, you can start the elasticsearch service with podman by running this command:

 ```ShellSession
 $ podman run --env discovery.type=single-node --publish 9200:9200/tcp --name elastic --rm $(awk '/docker.elastic/ { print $2 }' docker-compose.yml* | head -n 1 | sed 's/"//g')